petebachant/boom/README.md

     ```bash
     docker-compose up -d
     ```
-    This may take a couple of minutes the first time you run it, as it will download the docker images for each service.
+    This may take a couple of minutes the first time you run it, as it needs to download the docker image for each service.
     *To check if the containers are running and healthy, run `docker ps`.*
 - Last but not least, build the Rust binaries.
 You can do this with or without the `--release` flag, but we recommend using it for better performance:
     ```bash